SunnyLimc/obsidian-limc/001 - Workbench/missing - Command-line Environment.md

 	- send any signal to process `kill -[SIG] %[jobid]`

 - Multiplex
+	- conception
 		- Session
 			- Windows
 				- Panes
+	- `^b + d` detach from session
+		- `tmux a` re-attach to that session